Jeyapriyan0202/Dark-web-surveillance/README.md

 # procedure to run this
-Run the files main, img, finder one by one create virtural environment
+Run the files main, img, finder one by one, create virtural environment,
-Install necessary libraries then run the files one by one
+Install necessary libraries then run the files one by one, In the main folder create the images folder to store the downloaded images.